What is Close Brothers Asset Management?

 - Find out more: read our guide to the best and worst investment platforms

-Is Close Brothers Asset Management good or bad?
+Is Close Brothers Asset Management good?

 Which?'s rating for customer satisfaction is based on feedback from real customers.
 We ask investors to rate their current platform for the quality of its online tools, customer service and investment information.
 We also ask if the available investments meet their needs, is value for money and whether they'd recommend it to someone else.